sybrew/The-SEO-Framework-Extension-Manager/extensions/essentials/focus/trunk/readme.md

 All languages have the requisite support for ratings.

-### What does "Essentials+" stand for?

-The Focus extension requires an Essentials subscription to use.
-The plus indicates that there's additional API support for our Premium subscribers.
-In the case of Focus, there's added dictionary API support for lexical lookup.

 ### Which languages are supported by the dictionary API?

 The API currently supports English only.
 Support for other languages will be added over time.
 Processing a living language is difficult and time-consuming, so that can take a few years.

+### What if my site's language doesn't support synonym lookup?

+That's OK, neither does Google for your language then.
+We use the same dictionary API they use to process natural language.
+Therefore, using synonyms won't be a benefit in your case.

 ### Why are there only one or two inflections available?